Board of Trustees

-With funding from various charities and trusts the project grew and was widely recognized for its preventative work with children, young people and their families, being academically published in Collins’ Sport and Social Exclusion.
+The project grew and was widely recognized for its preventative work being academically published in Collins' Sport and Social Exclusion.

 In 1986 HYP became Stoke Council’s Parks and Recreation Department until 2000 when it was subject to cutbacks.
 Since then Kevin has worked professionally as a consultant and voluntarily as a community advocate and unpaid Director of Sporting Communities.

 Secretary: Angela Glendenning

 Angela has been involved with ASHA since the charity’s early days when she was chair of the North Staffordshire Racial Equality Council and of PARINS, a multi-agency partnership addressing the needs of victims of racist incidents and crime.

 On her retirement from the Probation Service for six years she was a non-executive member of a local community health trust.
 In 2008 she was recognised as North Staffordshire and Stoke-on-Trent Citizen of the Year.

 Honorary Treasurer: Jenny Dennis - Service Manager - Early Years and Childcare, Oldham Council

 Jenny has over 27 years’ experience working in various social fields.
 After completing a BA Hons Degree at the University of Kent and a Post Graduate Degree in Leisure and Recreation Practice Jenny became a detached youth worker with HYP.
 She progressed to leading and initiating community development programmes in local neighbourhoods becoming Stoke's Play Development Officer developing an inclusive city-wide service.